 MEDIA INTELLIGENCE TIMELINE

 Swipe or click through the timeline below to see how the industry has evolved since 1995.
-Article continues below timeline.
+We have added some observations on the last twenty years below.

 To pick out some key dates from the media intelligence timeline, We’d go for 1997-2006, when the press cuttings industry experienced the Big Bang of digital transformation and SaaS first entered the media intelligence space, and the period between 2007-2014, when social media exploded and suppliers got serious about service integration.
 The catalyst for each cycle was new technology; the endgame was sector restructuring and consolidation.